openelb/openelb/README.md

 ## Deployment Architecture

 Porter serves as a Load-Balancer plugin, monitoring the changes of the service in the cluster through a `Manager`, and advertises related routes.
 At the same time, all the nodes in the cluster are deployed with an agent.
 Each time an EIP is used, a host routing rule will be added to the host, diverting the IP packets sent to the EIP to the local.

+### Components

+Porter has two components:

+- LB Controller & Agent: The controller is responsible for synchronizing BGP routes to the physical switch; The agent is deployed to each node as DaemonSet to maintain the drainage rules;

+- EIP service, including the EIP pool management and EIP controller, the controller is responsible for dynamically updating the EIP information of the service.

 ![porter deployment](doc/img/porter-deployment.png)